MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Deployment/Media-Refresh.md

 robocopy c:\mediarefresh\out <DriveLetter>:\ /e
 ```

-Where `<DriveLetter>` is the drive letter associated with your flash drive.
+Where `<DriveLetter>` is the drive letter associated with your flash drive

 ## Full Script